 Your garage door cable is the power piece of the system, the component that performs the function of opening and closing your door.
 Without it, you will have a beautiful and sturdy door that fails to open.
 The same applies if your garage door cable is damaged.
 Either way, if you have an overhead garage door that fails to operate, replacing your garage door may be the answer.

-Its best for you, as a consumer, to research the process before hiring professional garage cable replacement company in Lansing or your local area.
-Here is a convenient guide for you about how the cable replacement process works.
+It’s best for you, as a consumer, to research the process before hiring a professional garage cable repair company in Lansing or your local area.
+Here is a convenient guide for you about how to replace your garage door cables.

 It is important, before you do any work on your garage door, that you wear the proper safety equipment and use the correct tools.
 Failure to do so can lead to injury, especially when dealing with a large and powerful machine like a garage door.

 Here’s the equipment you’ll need to replace your garage door cables:

 - Vice grip

 - Winding bars

 - Wrenches of different sizes